lucodealethea/ZSEZ/README.md

 Each InfoType handles Specific Time Dependency and has its own AMDP Method in Class zcl_sez_infotypes.clas

-Developed S/4 Hana 2020 in context of Success Factor Migration API
+Developed in S/4 Hana 2020 On Premise in context of Success Factor Migration API